top of page

 Sarah Snow

-Sarah’s goal is to collaborate with all areas of the client’s team in order to maintain best practice, create perspective & ensure the best outcome for the client’s well-being.
-Sarah’s main therapeutic approach focuses on creating the greatest possible life for her clients and their families while centering on gratitude, positivity, growth and empowerment.
+Sarah’s greatest goal is to collaborate with all areas of the client’s support network to maintain best practices, provide creative and effective solutions, and ensure lasting progress.
+Her therapeutic approach focuses on creating the best possible life for her clients and their families while centering on gratitude, positivity, growth, and empowerment.

 bottom of page